878916296/learngit/readme.txt

-git is a version control system.
+git is a distribute version control system
-Git is free sofware
+Git is free software